mixmaxhq/csrf-request-tester/README.md

 It is acceptable for your solution to goals 4 and 5 to allow the POST call made by _Eve's_ backend to succeed too.
 Preventing server-side request forgery is out of scope for this exercise (that can be handled using server-to-server authentication).

+_Bonus goal_: document your solution in the form of automated tests on cors-gate's repo.